 2. Mozzarella cheese

-The Italian favourite, Mozzarella is actually the second most popular cheese in the UK – probably because it’s strewn all over pizza and we Brits just love a good margherita.
+The Italian favorite, Mozzarella is actually the second most popular cheese in the UK – probably because it’s strewn all over pizza and we Brits just love a good margherita.

 Traditional Mozzarella cheese is made from the milk of water buffalos herded in the countries of Italy and Bulgaria.
 However, because it’s so widely popular, most is now made from cow’s milk and manufactured around the globe today.